• Skip to primary navigation

 Ghee offers a rich, nutty taste and high smoke point, while olive oil has different flavors and health benefits.

-Ghee production is a meticulous process.
+Ghee production is a careful process.

 Butter is heated and the water content evaporates.